IPv4 vs. IPv6: What is the Difference?

 What Is IPv6?

-IPv6 is the latest version of the IP address protocol developed to solve the lack of available IPv4 addresses.
-It was first introduced in the late 1990s, supporting over 340 undecillion unique IPs (340 followed by 36 zeros.)
+IPv6 (Internet Protocol version 6) is the latest version of the IP address protocol developed to solve the lack of available IPv4 addresses.
+It was first introduced in the late 1990s, supporting over 340 undecillion unique IP addresses (340 followed by 36 zeros).
 That means we have a long way to go before the world runs out of IPv6 addresses.

 Unlike IPv4, this version uses a 128-bit address, consisting of eight 16-bit digits separated by colons.
 Also, it’s an alphanumeric address, so it uses both numbers and letters.